 Do you really?

-Spatula or Turner
+Spatula or Turner?

 There are three basic categories for spatulas – the classic spatula, a turner and an icing spatula.

-Spatulas are flat and come in various widths and colors.
-If made of plastic, they are generally molded from a single piece and tend to be the most affordable options.
-The basic rubber spatulas have a plastic handle.
-You now find spatulas made from silicone rubber and which have heat tolerances up to 800 degrees Fahrenheit (425 Celsius).
-This may seem excessive but if you are using the spatula to stir a cream sauce or something similar in a saucepan on the stove, you will find the high heat silicone invaluable.
+These lesser expensive plastic styles are not, nor have ever been, heat tempered and will melt if left in contact with a high heat source.
+The newer, more popular, spatulas are made from silicone rubber and have heat tolerances up to 800°F (425°C).
+This may seem excessive, but if you are using the spatula to stir a cream sauce or something similar in a saucepan on the stove, you will find the high heat silicone invaluable.
 The handles on the newer silicone versions are made from wood, metal and sometimes, silicone formed over a metal core.
-Also, these colored silicone spatulas won’t stain like the lesser expensive rubber/plastic ones.
-The higher the heat tolerances, the higher the price.
+Another benefit – these colored silicone spatulas won’t stain like the lesser expensive rubber/plastic ones.
+Note: the higher the heat tolerances, the higher the price.

-Finally, icing spatulas.
+And finally, icing spatulas.

 One final note, there are products called bowl scrapers which are used for just that, scraping a bowl clean, mostly of thicker batters and dough.
 They are not spatulas.
-The bowl scrappers are made of plastic and have a rounded edge.
+The bowl scrappers are made of plastic or silicone and have a rounded edge.